 The Overall Rating percentage includes only those patients that rated Catholic Health hospitals a top score of 9 or 10 on a 0-10 scale.
 A higher percentage is better.

-*State average based on first quarter 2017 through fourth quarter 2017.
+*State average based on third quarter 2017 through second quarter 2018 encounters.

 While hospitals take precautions in preventing patient falls, they can occur for a number of reasons.
 Patients may be disoriented or have a weakened gait.
 They might not use the call button to ask for assistance, or a call may not be responded to immediately.